AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 ### As an export target

 Second way how to use AdBOOST in combination with Facebook is to create product catalogues.
-These can be found in your advertiser account as mentioned before in [Facebook Create-Ads](#facebookCreateAds).
+These can be found in your advertiser account that has been previously mentioned in [Facebook Create-Ads](#facebookCreateAds).
 Quickest way how to find this part of Facebook interface is to use searchbar at the top of your advertiser account.

 {% include image_tag.html url="/images/advertiser_accounts/FacebookCataloguesSearch.png" alt="Facebook Catalogues Search" style="" %}